ahl2e/Buildable/README.md

 #### Projects

 Each Project includes a photo of the finished project, the steps required to reach that final stage, and corresponding photos for each step in the project.
-Photos are stored using AWS S3 cloud storage allowing for easy uploads and simple, reliable access.
+Photos are stored using AWS S3 cloud storage and Rails Active Storage allowing for easy uploads and simple, reliable access.
 All projects are associated with a user using user_id as the foreign key.

+'''javscript
+handleFile(e) {
+  const reader = new FileReader();
+  const file = e.currentTarget.files[0];
+  reader.onloadend = () =>
+    this.setState({ imageUrl: reader.result, imageFile: file});
+  if (file) {
+    reader.readAsDataURL(file);
+  } else {
+    this.setState({ imageUrl: "", imageFile: null });
+  }
+}
+'''

 #### Comments
 Users have the ability to leave comments on projects saved to the site.
 Comments allow users to create a community of makers by asking questions, offering advice, or giving compliments.
 Compliments belong to both the project and the user who authored them.
 All users can comment on any project.